nazariyg/Phred/README.md

 php -v
 ```

 You would also need to install a small PHP extension that Phred relies on with PHP 5.6.
 This extension is authored by a core PHP contributor and, as a part of a larger contribution, it was [accepted](https://wiki.php.net/rfc/uniform_variable_syntax) for inclusion into PHP 7.
-So let's download the extension via `git` and install it.
+So, while PHP 7 is still being prepared for release, let's download the extension via `git` and install it.

 Still don't have `git` on your system?
-With Ubuntu/Debian, you can install `git` as follows:
+On Ubuntu/Debian, you can install `git` as follows:

 ```sh
 sudo apt-get install git